 A growing sense of vocation to the priesthood was fostered by the two of his teachers particularly Ken Morgan,(History), and Terry Smith, (Biology).
 After A levels Martyn moved on to Cardiff and Oxford to read theology and later to Lampeter and Exeter to do post graduate studies in Theology and Politics.

-After his ordination in 1990 he was ordained into the Church in Wales; he was initially appointed to parishes in Port Talbot and Cardiff before accepting a post in 1994 to be Chaplain to the European School in Varese, in northern Italy.
+After his ordination in 1990, he served his title in the Church in Wales; he was initially appointed to parishes in Port Talbot and Cardiff before accepting a post in 1994 to be Chaplain to the European School in Varese, in northern Italy.
 Whilst there, Martyn was made Chaplain of Milan and Genoa; learnt to ski, a lot, and perfected his Italian.

 Martyn moved back to the UK in 1998 when he was commissioned into the Royal Navy and attended the Britannia Royal Naval College as a Chaplain Cadet.
 He was initially appointed to the First Frigate Squadron which was involved in the Iraq sanctions conflict in 1998.